 Just about every CD player will come with a pair of analogue connection cables in the box.
-It's best to consider these hook-ups as no little than a 'get started' measure: even a budget player will sound better with some good interconnects, so arrange an demo and budget from around £30 for a better pair.
-More, naturally, if your system is of the 'expensive and revealing' type.
+It's best to consider these hook-ups as no more than a 'get started' measure.
+Even a budget player will sound better with some good interconnects, so arrange a demo and budget from around £30 for a better pair.
+Or more, naturally, if your system is of the high-end variety.

 Most machines have standard phono sockets for their analogue output, but some also have the option of balanced XLRs.
 These can give better sound quality, but not always.
 It all depends on how well the balanced circuitry has been designed in both the source and amplifier.

 Unfortunately, the only way to tell is to try it.
 In most cases – outside of higher-end products - we’ve found the single-ended approach to perform better, with the balanced option generally just sounding louder.

 The other, very handy facility you should consider using is an optical or coaxial digital output This allows the player to be connected to an outboard digital-to-analogue converter (DAC).
 It’s something to consider if you have a player that’s working well but you want to improve the sound.
 There are plenty of good DACs around, with The Chord’ Mojo an excellent option at £400.

 At its simplest, a CD player needs just one button to open and close the drawer, a couple to start and stop playback, and track-skip up/down controls.
 A headphone socket with its own volume control might come in handy for late-night listening.

 CD players will come with a remote control as standard.
 The handset will let you access a range of functions – often including many that aren't available via the fascia buttons – and allow you to pause the music, skip tracks, programme a selection of tracks and so on.
 If you use an amplifier from the same brand, chances are the remote will 'drive' both amp and player.

 Switch off the display